dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 dangerous.

-Services running on your host are not able to properly access files and directories anymore.
+Services running on your host are not able to properly access files and directories anymore which makes them unstable and unusable.

-Because this happened in the middle of the day, we at first tried to recover as much as possible by hand so he could at least continue his work for the day.
+Because this happened in the middle of the work day, we at first tried to recover as much as possible by hand so he could at least continue his work for the day.

-because reinstalling an operating system and configuring services would have taken us more time than we had been given.
+Reinstalling an operating system and configuring all the tools and services that a developer might need would have taken us more time than we had been given.

-But unfortunately the effort I put into trying to recover the system was not enough.
+But unfortunately the effort we put into trying to recover the system was not enough.

 Because the incident happened in the middle of the week, we had only one choice